djholmes/entry_to-fstab/README.md

 Install the fstab library for python3 by typing "sudo pip3 install fstab".

-For runnning the program:- step1:- just go in to the folder in which you have kept the program step2:- type Sudo python3 uui.py
+For runnning the program:- step1:- just go in to the folder in which you have kept the program
+                           step2:- type sudo python3 uui.py

 Note:- well one can even use it for other devices with linux based os.